 If the task seems to need any of these, stop and ask before changing direction.

-The “stop and ask” clause is the safety valve — Claude can flag genuine architecture needs without unilaterally introducing them.
+The “stop and ask” clause is the safety valve: Claude can flag a genuine architecture need without unilaterally introducing it.

-When Claude proposes a divergent design, push back instead of accepting:
+When Claude proposes a divergent design, push back instead of accepting it:

 Your PR introduces a `BillingService` class with DI.